-We have audited the accompanying consolidated financial statements of F & M Bancorp, Inc. and Subsidiaries, which comprise the consolidated balance sheets as of December 31, 2020 and 2019, and the related consolidated statements of income, changes in equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of F & M Bancorp, Inc. and Subsidiaries, which comprise the consolidated balance sheets as of December 31, 2021 and 2020, and the related consolidated statements of income, comprehensive income, changes in equity, and cash flows for the years then ended, and the related notes to the financial statements.